Article by Thibault Gobert, Head of Liquidity Pool, Spectrum Markets

 The primary market for ETFs is also referred to as the Creation/ redemption mechanism, whereby market makers (Authorised participants, APs) receive ETF shares (Creation units, CUs) from the issuer in exchange for a basket of securities (Creation).
 Conversely, APs return creation units to the issuer in exchange for securities, this is the Redemption process.

 These shares are then traded on exchanges, and the cycle of creating or redeeming shares then depends on market demand: whether those mechanisms will be necessary at all because in a first step, APs will try to trade them against own their inventory on the relevant buying or selling interest in the market.

-Physical and Synthetic ETFs
+ETFs can be physical or synthetic.
 Physical ETFs hold the actual underlying constituents of the index they track, while synthetic ETFs enter into swaps with counterparties to replicate the cash flows.
 Synthetic ETFs, while reducing certain transaction costs and tax burdens for dividends, introduce counterparty risk from swap providers.
 Enhanced risk management has mitigated some concerns, but transparency issues, especially regarding ESG disclosures, remain.
-ESG disclosure rules6.
-I.e., current disclosure requirements are met at index level and do not encompass the securities used as collateral in the swap agreement.
+ESG disclosure rules6 I.e., current disclosure requirements are met at index level and do not encompass the securities used as collateral in the swap agreement.
 ESG-oriented investors will thus want ETFs to extend transparency to include sustainability information on the collateral.
 In terms of asset utilisation, synthetic ETFs also have a disadvantage in that no securities held physically means no securities can be used for securities lending operations.

 A Growing Investment Universe